weishenho/Movie-App/README.md

 - Add to watchlist in details
 - Naviagte to Details
 - Remove watchlist via the "x" button in Watchlist Screen

+Could have refactor the code to improve the readability and reusability